FSGModding/FSG_Mod_Assistant/docs/filter.md

 This list is built dynamically from your mod set, so only those tags that exist in your collections will be provided.

-The green open eye __shows__ mods with that tag in the list, while the orange closed eye __hides__ mods with that tag from the list.
+The green open eye indicates that mods __MAY__ have that tag.

+The orange closed eye indicates that mods __MAY NOT__ have that tag.

-The red pin is special, it will show the mod __only__ if the mod has that tag.
+The red pin is special and indicates that that mods __MUST__ have that tag.

 For instance, you could use the red pin on "map" and "recent", then the orange closed eye on "issue" to show only map type mods that have been recently updated, but not any that have detected issues.